matisthomas/Python-space-shooter-videogame/README.md

 -- TO DO --
 -Losing hearts from right to left makes no sense, it has to go from left to right.
--Make it playing again, I think we had to convert pictures in alpha or something, I'll have to look that up.
+-Make it playing again, I think we had to convert pictures in alpha or something, I'll have to look that up. --> Done, simply needed to .convert_alpha() every single picture loading.
 -I aim to make the code readable, having only one 800 lines of code file wasn't the best idea we had (we didn't know yet we could separate the code in multiple files ...).